Exxon Mobil Corporation Announces Estimated First Quarter 2011 Results

-"Nearly $4 billion was returned to shareholders in the first quarter through dividends and share purchases to reduce shares outstanding.
+"The Corporation returned over $7 billion to shareholders in the first quarter through dividends and share purchases to reduce shares outstanding."

 FIRST QUARTER HIGHLIGHTS

-On an oil-equivalent basis, production increased 4.5% from the first quarter of 2009.
-Excluding the impacts of entitlement volumes, OPEC quota effects and divestments, production was up nearly 6%.
+On an oil-equivalent basis, production increased over 10% from the first quarter of 2010.
+Excluding the impacts of entitlement volumes, OPEC quota effects and divestments, production was up 12%.

-Liquids production totaled 2,414 kbd (thousands of barrels per day), down 62 kbd from the first quarter of 2009.
-Excluding the impacts of entitlement volumes, OPEC quota effects and divestments, liquids production was down 1%, as increased production from projects in Qatar and Kazakhstan was offset by field decline.
+Liquids production totaled 2,399 kbd (thousands of barrels per day), down 15 kbd from the first quarter of 2010.
+Excluding the impacts of entitlement volumes, OPEC quota effects and divestments, liquids production was up 2%, as increased production in Qatar and the U.S. more than offset field decline.

-First quarter natural gas production was 11,689 mcfd (millions of cubic feet per day), up 1,502 mcfd from 2009, driven by project ramp-ups in Qatar and higher demand in Europe.
+First quarter natural gas production was 14,525 mcfd (millions of cubic feet per day), up 2,836 mcfd from 2010, driven by additional U.S. unconventional gas volumes and project ramp-ups in Qatar.

-Chemical earnings of $1,249 million were $899 million higher than the first quarter of 2009.
-Stronger margins improved earnings by nearly $480 million while higher sales volumes increased earnings $180 million.
-All other items, including asset management gains and the absence of hurricane costs from 2009, increased earnings by $240 million.
-First quarter prime product sales of 6,488 kt (thousands of metric tons) were 961 kt higher than the prior year primarily due to improved global demand.
+Record Chemical earnings of $1,516 million were $267 million higher than the first quarter of 2010.
+Improved margins increased earnings by $470 million, while other items, including the absence of asset management gains from 2010, decreased earnings by $200 million.
+First quarter prime product sales of 6,322 kt (thousands of metric tons) were 166 kt lower than the prior year.

-Corporate and financing expenses were $800 million, up $364 million from first quarter 2009, mainly due to a charge related to the U.S. health care legislation signed into law in March 2010 and the absence of favorable 2009 tax items.
+Corporate and financing expenses were $640 million, down $160 million from the first quarter of 2010 due to the absence of last year's tax charge related to the U.S. health care legislation.

 Estimates of key financial and operating data follow.

 Statements in this release relating to future plans, projections, events or conditions are forward-looking statements.
-Actual results, including benefits resulting from the XTO transaction; project plans, costs, timing, and capacities; capital and exploration expenditures; and share purchase levels, could differ materially due to factors including: the timing and conditions of regulatory clearance for the XTO merger; our ability to integrate the businesses of XTO and ExxonMobil effectively after closing; changes in long-term oil or gas prices or other market or economic conditions affecting the oil and gas industry; unforeseen technical difficulties; political events or disturbances; reservoir performance; the outcome of commercial negotiations; wars and acts of terrorism or sabotage; changes in technical or operating conditions; and other factors discussed under the heading "Factors Affecting Future Results" in the "investors" section of our website and in Item 1A of ExxonMobil's 2009 Form 10-K. We assume no duty to update these statements as of any future date.
+Actual results, including project plans, costs, timing, and capacities; capital and exploration expenditures; and share purchase levels, could differ materially due to factors including: changes in long-term oil or gas prices or other market or economic conditions affecting the oil and gas industry; unforeseen technical difficulties; political events or disturbances; reservoir performance; the outcome of commercial negotiations; wars and acts of terrorism or sabotage; changes in technical or operating conditions; and other factors discussed under the heading "Factors Affecting Future Results" in the "investors" section of our website and in Item 1A of ExxonMobil's 2010 Form 10-K. We assume no duty to update these statements as of any future date.
 References to quantities of oil or natural gas may include amounts that we believe will ultimately be produced, but that are not yet classified as "proved reserves" under SEC definitions.

 Frequently used terms